MicrosoftDocs/quantum-docs-pr/articles/quantum-SimulatorsAndMachines.md

 * A full state vector simulator, the `QuantumSimulator` class.
 * A trace-based resource estimator, the `QCTraceSimulator` class.

-## Writing a classical driver program
+## Writing a Cassical Driver Program

 In [Writing a quantum program](quantum-WriteAQuantumProgram.md), we wrote a simple C# driver for our teleport algorithm.
 A C# driver has 4 main purposes: